Would you like to share your tasty shellfish treat with your dog? “Can Dogs Eat Shrimp” looks at the pros and cons of feeding shrimp to dogs!

 Cooked shrimp should be refrigerated and eaten no more than three to four days after cooking.

-If your dog is lucky enough to have a shrimp snack, limit it to a couple of shrimp a couple of times a week.
+If your dog is lucky enough to have a shrimp snack, limit it to a couple of shrimp, a couple of times per week.
+For dogs with certain health issues, it’s best to avoid shrimp altogether.

-Feed only fully cooked shrimp, either boiled or steamed in clear water.
+Feed your dog only fresh and fully-cooked shrimp, either boiled or steamed in clear water.
 Do not feed shrimp heads, tails or shells to your dog.

-Monitor your dog for any signs of shrimp-related food allergy and contact your veterinarian if you suspect a problem.
+Watch your dog for any signs of shrimp-related food allergy or sensitivity and contact your veterinarian if you suspect a problem.

 - U.S. Food and Drug Administration, National Science Teachers Association, (2014), “Food Safety Table Reference Guide A to Z”